mmu-webdesign/WSD2-2022/3_Quality_assurance/quality_audit.md

 ## SEO

 Review your metadata (Checkbot will help) including page titles, meta description, link text, use of headings, use of keywords in your text.

+Our pages contained little meta data as shown in the image above.
+Therefore, we went back and added page titles and descriptions, we made sure to include keywords such as "student" "cheap" "food" "drink" "near me" etc. Thid eoul